qube-ai/switch_node/README.md

 ## TODO

   1. Changing Mesh name and password.
 Otherwise homes that are side by side will share the data automatically.
 Which is wrong.
 We need to create unique mesh names and passwords
-  2. Ability to change the priority of physical switch or cloud message.
-  3. Add ability to perform an OTA update from gateway.
+  2. Add ability to perform an OTA update from gateway.

 ## Getting Started